Improving Robust Decisions with Data: The Decision Environment

-The DM's decision is to choose from a set of alternatives, called \emph{acts}.
-An act, denoted by $f: \Omega_{N} \rightarrow \R$, is a $\Sigma_{N}^{\infty}$-measurable simple function that maps from future states to payoffs (measured in utilities). $\mathcal{F}$ is the space of all acts.\footnote{The space of all acts are defined given the sample size $N$, but for simplicity, I ignore the superscript $N$.
-This is without loss of generality since any act on $\Omega_{N}$ can be isomorphically defined on $\Omega_{M}$ for all $M \in \N$.} Let $x \in \R$ denote a constant act, which gives the same payoff $x$ to the DM in all future states.
-A \emph{decision problem} $D$ is defined to be a compact subset of $\mathcal{F}$.
+The DM's decision is the choice from a set of alternatives, named \emph{acts}.
+An act is defined as a bounded $\Sigma_{N}^{\infty}$-measurable function, $f: \Omega_{N} \rightarrow \R$, that maps future states to payoffs (measured in utilities).
+Let $\mathcal{F}$ be the space of all acts endowed with the product topology.\footnote{For simplicity, I suppress the dependence of $\mathcal{F}$ on $N$.
+This is without loss of generality since any act on $\Omega_{N}$ can be isomorphically defined on $\Omega_{M}$ for all $M \in \N$.} An act is \emph{finitely-based} if it depends only on finitely many experiments (i.e., not on tail events).
+Let $x \in \R$ denote a constant act that gives the same payoff $x$ in all future states.
+A \emph{decision problem} $D$ is a nonempty and compact subset of $\mathcal{F}$.
 Let $\mathcal{D}$ denote the collection of all decision problems.
 Say that a decision problem $D$ is \emph{binary} if $|D| = 2$.